jbharath-code/feed-format/README.md

 ### To execute/check:
 In the project directory,
-1. to start in web mode, you can run: ```npm start```.
+1. to start in web mode, you can run: ```npm install && npm start```.
 It runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 2. to read the main logic code, you can view folders from ```src/app/js``` path

 ### Main Module Explanation/Logic: